Guidance for applicants and future students

 Approximately 3,000 disabled students study at UWE Bristol on a variety of different courses.
 Many are receiving some form of disability-related support.
 Your ability to access the courses you want to study will depend on:

 - the disability-related support needs you have in relation to the demands of the course you wish to study

 - the availability of support to meet any requirements you have identified

 - adjustments that you may need to the way the course is taught or assessed.

 Some courses at the University involve compulsory placements.
 If yours does, this may mean you need specific arrangements or support whilst on a placement.
 If you have professional placements then you should talk initially to your tutor about whether an access plan for placements meeting is required.

 You should think about whether you may need support before starting your programme of study.
-You should look at the disability support UWE Bristol currently offers to see if they fit your needs.
+You should look at the disability support UWE Bristol currently offers to see if they fit your requirements.
 If there are extra requirements or support you think you will need that are not mentioned then you should contact Disability Service to discuss your needs further.

 Please ensure that if you choose to apply to UWE Bristol that you disclose as disabled on your application form.
 This will enable us to provide you advice, guidance and support to work together to meet your needs.

 The University has residential accommodation on Frenchay Campus which has been adapted for disabled students.
 All rooms within the Student Village are wheelchair accessible.
 Rooms with a visual fire alarm and socket for vibrating pad alarm are also available if you are D/deaf or hard of hearing.